site-bucketlist-capstone/ch1-capstone/planning/project_proposal.md

 ## Problem Statement

 2-4 years in college fly by.
-College students struggle to push their bubbles and explore all the social possibilities during their time in school.
+College students struggle to go outside of their bubbles and explore all the social possibilities during their time in school.

 ## Description